hulekal123/prodcomp/README.md

 For feedback on solution, contact me hulekal.preeti@gmail.com

-Image Licenses and rights are reserved and author takes no ownership
+Image Licenses and rights are reserved.
+Author takes no ownership